Harris is committed to being a good steward of our planet.

 Harris products connect, inform and protect the world.
 Some of them are helping create a more sustainable Earth by applying our advanced information and communications technologies to the fields of weather forecasting, environmental change monitoring, greenhouse gas reduction and space exploration.

 Accurate weather forecasts are important to lives, property and economies.
-The same is true for climate monitoring, which is important to longer-range planning.
-Harris develops space, airborne and ground sensors for persistent and direct climate monitoring.
+The same is true for environmental monitoring, which is important to longer-range planning.
+Harris develops space, airborne and ground sensors for persistent and direct monitoring.

 - Geostationary Operational Environmental Satellite (GOES-R)